GLOBAL MARKETS-Tech stocks sink Wall Street; U.S. bonds rally

 European shares felt the sting of weak economic data, with Italy reporting softer-than-expected industrial output while a discounted share placement by Iberdrola triggered a selloff in Spanish utilities.

-U.S. Treasuries rallied on the weakness in stocks.
-The benchmark 10-year Treasury note rose 17/32 to drop its yield to 2.623 percent, while the 30-year bond was little changed at 3.511 percent.
+U.S. Treasuries rallied on the weakness in stocks ahead of an auction of $13 billion auction of 30-year bonds.
+The 10-year Treasury note rose 14/32 to drop its yield to 2.639 percent.

 The Federal Reserve on Thursday bought $3.223 billion of Treasuries maturing June 2018 through December 2018 as part of its economic stimulus program.